gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

 Key | Description
 ----|-------------
 `LLM_BASE_URL` | Base URL for the OpenAI-compatible chat API.
 Defaults to `None`, which uses the OpenAI API.
 `LLM_MODEL` | The model to use for the OpenAI-compatible chat API.
 If unset (the default), chat is disabled.
+As of v3.6.0, the AI assistant uses Pydantic AI with tool calling capabilities.
 `VECTOR_EMBEDDING_MODEL` | The [Sentence Transformers](https://sbert.net/) model to use for semantic search vector embeddings.
 If unset (the default), semantic search and chat are disabled.
 `LLM_MAX_CONTEXT_LENGTH` | Character limit for the family tree context provided to the LLM.
 Defaults to 50000.
+`LLM_SYSTEM_PROMPT` | Custom system prompt for the LLM chat assistant (v3.6.0+).
+If unset, uses the default genealogy-optimized prompt.

 ## Example configuration file